 The students on site will complete five days of training and research.
-There are three different sites in Mahamavo, base camp at Mariarano village, a secondary camp at Matsedroy and a third camp at Antafiameva which school students do not visit.
-The school groups arrive at base camp/Matsedroy on Sunday and settle in with an evening orientation lecture.
-Groups will spend 3 nights at either base camp in Mariarano village or Matsedroy camp and the remaining two nights at the other camp (see table 1 for a rough schedule).
-On the Friday afternoon the groups will reconvene at base camp in preparation for their transfer to the marine site at Nosy Be early on Saturday morning.
+There are two different sites in Mahamavo, base camp at Mariarano village, and a secondary camp at Matsedroy.
+The school groups arrive at base camp/Matsedroy on Thursday and settle in with an evening orientation lecture.
+Groups will spend three nights at either base camp in Mariarano village or Matsedroy camp and the remaining three nights at the other camp (see table 1 for a rough schedule).
+On the Wednesday morning the groups will reconvene at base camp in preparation for their transfer to the marine site at Nosy Be.